The short answer

 - It doesn't act on its own — someone has to monitor the logs.

-- It doesn't cover privately-trusted or internal CAs.
+- It doesn't cover privately trusted or internal CAs.

 What this means for you

 For most site owners, CT is something you benefit from without configuring.
-Still, a few concrete moves turn it from background plumbing into a real security tool:
+Still, a few concrete moves turn it from background plumbing into a real security tool.

 - You don't set up CT yourself.
 Your CA logs your certificate and embeds the SCTs before handing it over.
 There's no CT directive to enable on Nginx, Apache, or IIS — install your certificate as normal and the SCTs are already inside it.

 - Search the logs for your domain.
-Run your domain through crt.sh and review the results for any certificate you don't recognize — an unfamiliar CA, hostnames you didn't request, or dates that don't line up with your renewals.
+Run your domain through crt.sh and review the results for any certificate you don't recognise — an unfamiliar CA, hostnames you didn't request, or dates that don't line up with your renewals.

 - Set up CT monitoring.
 If your domain matters, use a service that emails you when a new certificate for it appears in a log.
 That's your early warning for both mistakes and abuse.